furqan-shakoor/sharfoo/README.md

 ![Screenshot - Clicked](screenshots/ss2.png)

 ### Installation
-- Use 'sharfoo.app' in the build folder
+- Use 'sharfoo.app' in the dist folder
 - Copy it to your applications folder
 - Set sharfoo to run at startup via System Preferences > Users &amp; Groups > Login Items
 - When you run it for the first time you will be guided how to enter your router's admin credentials